GHTC delivers statement on global strategy on health, innovation, and IP at WHO Executive Board meeting

-The following statement—from Global Health Council, supported by the Global Health Technologies Coalition—was delivered at the 146th session of the WHO Executive Board Meeting on agenda item 14: Global strategy and plan of action on public health, innovation and intellectual property.
+The following statement—from Global Health Council, supported by the Global Health Technologies Coalition—was delivered at the 148th session of the WHO Executive Board on Agenda Item 8: Global strategy and plan of action on public health, innovation and intellectual property.

-We call on member states to encourage more research and development on conditions affecting vulnerable populations including children, adolescents, and young people, and urge WHO to continue its efforts to expand the Essential Diagnostics List.
-We strongly support WHO’s goal of increasing access to appropriate, affordable, quality-assured, and effective diagnostics in underserved regions of the world.
+We call on member states to encourage more R&D on conditions affecting vulnerable populations including children, adolescents, and pregnant and lactating people, and urge WHO to continue its efforts to expand the Essential Diagnostics List.